ChalmersGU-data-structure-courses/OpenDSA/RST/en/Glossary.rst

       In mathematics, an imaginary number, that is, a number with a real component and an imaginary component.

+   complexity
+      After fixing a :term:`cost model` for a problem, we can calculate the complexity function of an algorithm.
+      This sends an input size :math:`n` to the cost of running the algorithm on input of that size.
+      For each fixed `n`, we consider only the :term:`worst-case<worst case>` input of size :math:`n`.
+      This defines the worst-case complexity of the algorithm.
+      There is also the :term:`average-case<average case>` and :term:`best-case<best case>` complexity, which are defined similarly.

+      We speak of time complexity, space complexity, etc. depending on what kind of cost our cost model captures.
+      Here, time refers to runtime and space refers to memory/storage.
+      The case of time complexity is the default, so we omit the word "time".

    Composite design pattern
       Given a class hierarchy representing a set of objects, and a container for a collection of objects, the composite